 That’s why time is the metric most slow cooker users focus on, rather than temperature.
 Whether you use the Low or High setting on a slow cooker, the food within the crock pot will eventually reach a maximum temperature at or just below the boiling point (~212 degrees Fahrenheit).

-The main difference here is how long it takes to reach this maximum temperature.
-According to the Crock-Pot brand, it takes 7-8 hours on Low, or 3-4 hours on High, for food to reach its simmer point.
+The main difference between low and high setting is how long it takes to reach this maximum temperature.
+According to Crock Pot, their slow cookers take 7-8 hours on Low, or 3-4 hours on High, for food to reach its simmer point.

 If you’re not familiar with the science on maximum water temperature, here’s an overview.
 Water boils at 212 degrees Fahrenheit (100 degrees Celsius), under standard pressure.
 When water reaches it’s boiling point, it has reached it’s maximum possible temperature.